Saturday, May 28, 2011

 Cutest Couple

-Here's a quick plot synopsis: Cameron (Joseph Gordon-Levitt) is the new kid at school and he wants to go out with Bianca Stratford (Larisa Oleynik - I have no idea how to say her last name; I've always pronounced it "oily neck" but I don't think that's right! ) who isn't allowed to date because of her father's strict rules, but he tells her she can date when her older sister Kat (Julia Stiles) does.
+Here's a quick plot synopsis: Cameron (Joseph Gordon-Levitt) is the new kid at school and he wants to go out with Bianca Stratford (Larisa Oleynik - I have no idea how to say her last name; I've always pronounced it "oily neck" but I don't think that's right! ) who isn't allowed to date because of her father's strict rules, but he tells her she can date when her older sister, Kat (Julia Stiles), does.
 Only problem is nobody likes Kat because she's a "heinous bitch" who hates everybody at her school.
 Joey Donner (Andrew Keegan) is the school's part-time model and full-time douche bag who also wants to date Bianca so he can "score" with her.
 Cameron and his friend Michael try to recruit somebody who will be brave enough to take Kat out and they enlist the mysterious Patrick Verona (Ledger) who has a questionable reputation.
 They then get Joey to pay Patrick to take Kat out so he can go out with Bianca, then tell Patrick that they are doing this for Cameron and not for Joey because he's only a pawn.
 So while Joey's paying Patrick a hundred bucks a date, Cameron and Michael are gathering intel from Bianca about her sister which they in turn give to Patrick so he can get on her good side and she'll want to go out with him.
 It makes more sense when you watch the movie, trust me.

 I don't think Kat and Patrick would have ever made it as a couple in real life.
 She was insulted when he didn't kiss her back in the car, but I have to side with him because he didn't want to take advantage of her being so drunk, then after he sang to her and everything was looking good again, they got into a fight about going to prom and he said that she needed therapy.
 I sided with her because that's just not cool.
-Then Kat decides to forgive him and they go to prom and that's when the big secret was revealed and she finds out that he was being paid to take her to prom.
+Then Kat decides to forgive him and they go to prom and that's when the big secret is revealed and she finds out that he was being paid to take her to prom.
 Of course all is forgiven at the end of the film and they kiss and make up.
 But they don't discuss the fact that she's going to college in New York while he'll most likely stay in Seattle.
 Yeah, we can kiss that relationship goodbye...

 In case you didn't know, I should mention the film is based on the Shakespeare play, The Taming of the Shrew (which I've never read, but really, why do I need to?) and the title of the film refers to a poem Kat reads at the end of the movie.